hapdesmith/nuxt-ngechat/README.md

 3. send pdf file `view pdf doesn't work in phone. cause using <embed>`
 4. to exit room click `log out` button on top right of chat room
 5. Delete message (for everyone)
+6. Refresh tab, close tab and other `disconnect` scenario. users number in room will be sync

 ## Todo List
 1. Reconnect using same username